DrWolf-OSS/hibernate-utils/README.md

 ## BaseEntity and BaseEntityDAO

-BaseEntityDAO is an abstract DAO that provides basic funcionalities to manage entities, in order to use it your entities must extend BaseEntity and your DAOs must extend BaseEntityDAO.
+BaseEntityDAO is an abstract DAO that provides basic functionalities to manage entities, in order to use it your entities must extend BaseEntity and your DAOs must extend BaseEntityDAO.

 Example: